lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - four small loops for every direction, check again in the middle for pointers crossing
     - take a lot of care with the indices on right and bottom for they are out of bounds

+### 56. Merge Intervals.py
+    - sort the intervals by starting position
+    - traverse the sorted intervals
+    - check if the last interval ends after the current start, if so merge them in the output
+    - if they dont just append to output

+### 73. Set Matrix Zeroes
+    - use the first position of the rows and colums to mark for zeroes and sweep around
+    - to actualy do it easier use 2 arrays to index where to blank out

 # Hard